 To head towards the second stop, head south (left) on to Route 219 and drive 350 feet.
 Turn right again to stay on Route 219.
 Drive 5.1 miles and turn right on to East State Street.
 Next, drive 0.9 miles and turn left on to North Main Street.
 You are almost there.
 Drive 0.3 miles and the Salamanca Mall Antiques on your left.

 Now you have a scenic drive north and back through Ellicottville to reach the third stop.
 You can eat lunch in Salamanca, Ellicottville or just keep going.
 A great local place to eat is the Westwood Grill.
 For tour stop 3, head north on Main street 0.2 miles and take the second left onto North Main Street.
 Drive 300 feet and continue on East State Street.
 Drive 2.6 miles and thr right onto NY 353 North.
 Your are heading out of town and will continue 3.3 miles and turn right onto Baker Road.
 Drive 0.9 miles on Baker Road and you will take a slight right onto NY 242 East.
 The scenic road will wind back through Ellicottville.
 Go 7.1 miles and turn left on US 219 North.
-Drive for 3.4 miles and turn left onto Lindberg Raod.
-The Ellicottville Trading Company should be 0.2 miles away!
+Drive for 18.9 miles and turn left into the parking lot.
+The South Towns 219 Antique mall is visable from the highway!

 You have another scenic drive as you head towards the fourth stop.
-Turn left on Lindberg and go 0.1 miles.
-Turn left onto US 219 North and drive for 3 miles.
-Turn right onto Beaver Meadows Road.
+Turn right onto US 219 South and drive for 12.4 miles.
+Turn left onto Beaver Meadows Road.
 G 2.8 miles and turn right onto NY 240 South.
 Head South for 3.3 miles and you will intersect NY 242.
 You are almost there.
 Turn right on NY 242 and the Ellicottville Country Store and Antiques will be on your right (approx 150 feet).

 Now it is time to head back home.
 The drive will take you back through Ellicottville.
 Turn right (South-west) on NY 242 West and drive 4.7 miles.
 Turn left onto Jefferson Street (US 219).
 Drive 0.8 miles and turn left on Trillium way into the Wildflower Association.
 You made it!